Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: The Science Impact of Polstar

 \citet{Wood1997} demonstrated the utility of a full-spectrum polarimetric model in analyzing the disk geometry of $\zeta$ Tau.
-Comparing the sizes of the polarization Balmer and Paschen jumps and the various continuum slopes in their model with polarimetric data from UV to IR allowed these authors to determine that the $\zeta$ Tau disk is geometrically thin ($\Delta\theta=2.5\degr$) and to constrain its origin (Fig.~\ref{fig:zetatau}).
-Also, note in Fig.~\ref{fig:zetatau} at wavelengths short-ward of the Balmer jump in the UV spectral range, that the model predictions (thick line) are over-estimated compared to the observations (thin line) due to the presence of many UV metal lines which will provide diagnostics for the disk and stellar surface.
-The high-quality UV polarized spectra Polstar will obtain will enable more detailed constraints on the geometry of disks and other CSM configurations (e.g., bipolar outflows; \citealt{Schulte-Ladbeck1992}), particularly when combined with sophisticated MCRT models taking into account non-LTE effects \citep{Carciofi2006,Carciofi2008}, line blanketing, and geometries more complex than simple 2D disks \citep{Shrestha2018,Shrestha2021}.
+See Figure~\ref{fig:zetatau}.
+Comparing the sizes of the polarization Balmer and Paschen jumps and the various continuum slopes in their model with polarimetric data from UV to IR allowed these authors to determine that the $\zeta$ Tau disk is geometrically thin and is consistent with either a Keplerian or wind-compressed disk but more recent work has ruled out the latter.
+Also, note in Figure~\ref{fig:zetatau} at wavelengths short-ward of the Balmer jump in the UV spectral range, that the model predictions (thick line) are over-estimated compared to the observations (thin line) due to the presence of many UV metal lines.
+This spectral region will provide diagnostics for the disk and stellar surface.
+The high-quality UV polarized spectra Polstar will obtain will enable more detailed constraints on the geometry of disks and other circumstellar configurations (\textit{e.g.}, bipolar outflows; \citealt{Schulte-Ladbeck1992}), particularly when combined with sophisticated MCRT models taking into account non-LTE effects \citep{Carciofi2006,Carciofi2008}, line blanketing, and geometries more complex than simple 2D disks \citep{Shrestha2018,Shrestha2021}.